SteeltoeOSS/Documentation/docs/docs/v4/management/springbootadmin.md

 When not configured, `BaseUrl` is determined from:
 - The `BaseScheme`, `BaseHost`, `BasePort`, and `BasePath` settings, if provided.
 - If management endpoints are exposed on an alternate port, its scheme and port are used.
-- The scheme and port from the ASP.NET bindings your app listens on.
+- The scheme and port from the ASP.NET Core bindings your app listens on.
 Dynamic port bindings are supported.
 If multiple bindings exist and `BaseScheme` is not configured, `https` is preferred.
 - The host is determined based on `UseNetworkInterfaces` and `PreferIPAddress`.

 > [!CAUTION]